 Two new test methods, AASHTO T380—Miniature Concrete Prism Test (MCPT), and Concrete Cylinder Test (CCT)—have been identified as testing procedures that potentially address the shortcomings of the ASTM C1293, such as alkali leaching and long testing duration, and assess the efficiency of the ASR mitigation and prevention measures.
 The MCPT takes only eight weeks to complete, while the CCT takes up to nine months.

 This research, in collaboration with Oregon State University and University of Texas Austin, focuses on examining the reliability of these two test methods—the MCPT and the CCT—in assessing ASR-mitigation measures.
 The primary objective of this research is twofold:

 - Examine the use of CCT and MCPT as accurate and accelerated test methods in evaluating ASR-mitigation measures and compare the laboratory test results with the data at various exposure sites in North America.

 - Determine the proper test duration and expansion limits for the proposed test methods.

 Reducing the Specimen Size of Concrete Flexural Strength Test for Safety and Ease of Handling

 Summary: This project evaluated the feasibility of using smaller specimen sizes.
 A total of 22 concrete mixtures were prepared with varying water to cementitious ratios (w/cm), coarse aggregate types, and maximum nominal sizes.
-In addition, an interlaboratory study (ILS) for the determination of the precision of the test procedure was carried out in collaboration with the American Society for Testing and Materials (ASTM) and 22 laboratories.
+In addition, an interlaboratory study (ILS) for the determination of the precision of the test procedure was carried out in collaboration with ASTM and 22 laboratories.

-- AASHTO T23 and AASHTO T97 have been revised and allow for the use of the smaller-size beams and to include the precision statement in AASHTO T97.
+- AASHTO T23 and AASHTO T97 have been revised to allow for the use of the smaller-size beams and to include the precision statement in AASHTO T97.